jasoncolburne/homelab/switch.md

 I had this process down to about 10 minutes in the end.
 The reboots were the time killer.
 2 minutes every time.
-Once I had a fairly stable basic OS, I was able to use a LiveCD recovery console to mount the existing LUKS parititons to gain access to the tools I needed to fix my issues.
+Once I had a fairly stable basic OS, I was able to use a LiveCD recovery console to mount the existing LUKS partitions to gain access to the tools I needed to fix my issues.

 Here is how the solution works: